-4.3.5 Presentation of case studies
+4.3.6 Presentation and delivery of case studies

 In order to showcase the findings of these case studies, a dedicated event will be organized by ECMWF.
 This will most likely be scheduled at the same time as the C3S General Assembly to be held at the end of 2020 or beginning of 2021.
-To prepare this event, a mid-term project meeting will be organized in advance to discuss the results of all case studies and to develop a strategy for presentation.
+To prepare this event, the mid-term project meeting will discuss the results of all case studies and develop a strategy for presentation.
+A standard format for presenting the case studies to C3S and the users will be agreed on.
+Therefore, two deliverables covering all case studies are planned: